mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 (InvalidIdentityToken) when calling the AssumeRoleWithWebIdentity operation: Couldn't retrieve the verification key from your identity provider
 ```

-The managed service OIDC should access a public endpoint to retrieve the public keys, if for some reason it’s unable to access when doing the `AssumeRoleWithWebIdentity`, the STS API will raise the error above to the caller.
+The managed service OIDC should access a public endpoint to retrieve the public keys, on it’s unable to access when doing the `AssumeRoleWithWebIdentity`, the STS API will raise the error above to the caller.

 Q: Can I restrict the OIDC's bucket policy to restrict access publicly?